leanderseige/ataripunksynth/README.md

 ![Circuit Diagram](circuit/circuitdiagram.png)

+I am not really an electronics expert, so if you find mistakes or could suggest improvements I would be happy to hear from you.

 ### Potentiometer Modules

 The potentiometer module was drawn only for step 1.
 Just replicate seven it times, one module for each step.